 You're Always Censoring Yourself Around Them

 Healthy friendships are also grounded in authenticity.
-“Close friendships involve valuing the thoughts and emotions of another person," says Dr. Amanda Zayde, an N.Y.C.-based licensed clinical psychologist, in an interview with Oprah magazine.
+“Close friendships involve valuing the thoughts and emotions of another person," says Dr. Amanda Zayde, a New York City-based licensed clinical psychologist, in an interview with Oprah magazine.
 "If your friend becomes easily enraged and doesn't make an effort to see things from your perspective, you may want to consider whether the friendship feels healthy,” Dr. Zayde adds.

 They're Always Bailing On You